chandlergibbons/SQLAlchemy-Surfs-Up-Project/README.md

 5. I then utilized MatPlotLib to plot the results using the DataFrame plot method.

 6. Lastly, I used Pandas to calcualte the summary statistics for the precipitation data

+**Exploratory Station Analysis**

+1. For this analysis I first designed a query to calculate the total number of stations in the dataset.

+2. Next I designed a query to find the most active stations (i.e. which stations have the most rows?).
+To do this I first listed the stations and observation counts in descending order.
+Then I calculated which station id has the highest number of observations.
+Using the most active station id, I then calculated the lowest, highest, and average temperature.

+6. Next I designed a query to retrieve the last 12 months of temperature observation data (TOBS). to